norulshahlam/spring-boot-microservices3/README.md

     http://localhost:8011/user-service/user/status/check-property

-Noticed we don't need to active the profile again in the config server, only once in the source code and the rest will follow accordingly, in order of priority explained in the image earlier.
+Noticed we don't need to activate the profile again in the config server, only once in the source code and the rest will follow accordingly, in order of priority explained in the image earlier.